OBIS-0003: Attribution Tag Data Model and Exchange Format#

 - it draws

-categoryandabusevalues from the OBIS-0002 vocabularies; - it carries provenance (§8) on every tag and cluster record;
+categoryandabusevalues from the OBIS-0002 vocabularies; - it carries provenance (§8) on every tag record;

 Conformance does not require an implementation to produce tags.
 A read-only consumer is conformant if it preserves the above when re-emitting received records.